Giants vs. Diamondbacks Player Props Betting Odds

 Estrada Stats

-- Estrada has 46 hits with seven doubles, six home runs, eight walks and 14 RBI.
-He's also stolen 11 bases.
+- Estrada has seven doubles, six home runs, eight walks and 14 RBI (46 total hits).
+He has swiped 11 bases.

 Estrada Recent Games